gbif/hp-swissnatcoll/en/thematicCommunities/geo_protocole.md

 # Context

-Georeferencing is the enrichment of the geographical information of a collection specimen.
+Georeferencing is the enrichment of the geographical information of a collection specimen with coordinates and a margin of error.
 Nowadays, this can be done directly in the field with GPS.
-However for most of older specimen, the geographical description is textual and often scarce.
-Concepts have also evolved with time.
+However for most of older specimen, the geographical description is only textual (e.g. _right side of the road between this place and this place_) and often scarce (e.g. _Brazil_).
+Concepts have also evolved with time as well as country names and borders.
+On the other side, the development of standardised terms such as Darwin Core implies strict rules and definitions for each data term.
+For instance, the value _Pays de Vaud_ could never be written in the attribute _country_ of Darwin Core.

 In the process of database standardisation and cleaning, the use of controlled vocabulary is essential but often an important constraint compared to how things are done in an institution.
 - historical specimen in our collection